Montrachet: History

 The Montrachet vineyard was first planted in the Middle Ages.
 Although the date of its establishment is unknown, Pierre and Arnolet de Puligny gifted wines in "Mont Rachaz" to the Abbey of Maizières in 1252.

 During the 19th century, Montrachet, along with Burgundy as a whole, was ravaged by a succession of vineyard diseases.
 In the mid-nineteenth century oidium struck.
 At the end of the nineteenth century phylloxera struck, eventually overcome by the grafting of European vines on American stock.

 The Appellation Controlée system was introduced in Burgundy in 1935.
 Montrachet and Bâtard-Montrachet (see below) were both recognised as AOC Grands Crus in 1937.

 Production

 In 2008, 7.99 ha of vineyard surface was in production within the AOC, and 349 hl of wine was produced, corresponding to just under 47,000 bottles.

 AOC regulations

 Wines from Montrachet are composed almost entirely of Chardonnay, unlike in other white Burgundy wines, where up to 15% of Pinot Blanc can be added.
 These are, like most French wines, referred to by their place of origin rather than by grape variety.
-The allowed base yield of Montrachet is 40 hectoliter per hectare, and the minimum grape maturity is 12.0 per cent potential alcohol.
+The allowed base yield of Montrachet is 40 hectolitres per hectare, and the minimum grape maturity is 12.0 per cent potential alcohol.